-Texas A&M AgriLife Extension Service (AgriLife): DAR and Community Extension Agents (CEA) Strike Team personnel in Gray, Hemphill, Hutchinson, and Roberts counties will demobilize March 30, and the management of the Animal Supply Points will be turned over to the local CEAs for distribution of supplies, on April 1.
+Texas A&M AgriLife Extension Service (AgriLife): AgriLife Liaison (LNO) coordinated with TDEM and Texas Department of Agriculture (TDA) to secure additional funding for hay and feed transport to the Panhandle Animal Supply Points.
+The LNO also made contact with agriculture industry partners to secure fencing and supply donations at the Texas Southwestern Cattle Raisers Association convention.
+DAR and Community Extension Agents (CEA) Strike Team personnel in Gray, Hemphill, Hutchinson, and Roberts counties will demobilize March 30, and the management of the Animal Supply Points will be turned over to the local CEAs for distribution of supplies, on April 1.
 Four DAR agents located in the North Region will continue to provide support to the CEAs as needed.
-AgriLife currently has six personnel working at the Pampa Animal Supply point, five personnel at the Borger Animal Supply Point, three personnel supporting the Canadian Animal Supply point, two personnel at the Miami satellite distribution site.
+AgriLife has two personnel working at the Pampa Animal Supply point, one person working at the Borger Animal Supply Point, and two personnel supporting the Miami satellite distribution site.
+The remaining personnel supporting the Canadian Animal Supply Point have been released.
 A total of 39 requests for AgriLife assistance have been received and were forwarded to AgriLife field representatives to contact the affected landowners.